mazzottidr/nsrr_luna_mazzotti/studies/wsc/proc.md

 ## Annotation Summary

+All the below mapping are listed in [nsrr-mapping](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/master/common/annotationdefinitions.md) page

 ### GAMMA
 Gamma annots summary: stg file have all stage information.
 And sco files have all annots other than stages.
 ```